-We do not intend to ask tenants for proof of vaccination, but we encourage everyone to take up the offer of two doses of a COVID-19 vaccine if possible.
-If you have not yet received your first vaccine, you can book online on the NHS website or call 119 between 7am and 11pm.
-You will need your date of birth and your NHS number.
-If you don’t know your NHS number, don’t worry - you can still book your vaccination by giving your name, date of birth and postcode.
+We do not intend to ask staff or tenants for proof of vaccination, but we encourage everyone to take up the offer of COVID-19 vaccines and boosters if possible.
+If you have not yet received your booster injection, you can find more information on the NHS website, as well as details about walk-in vaccination sites.

 - Dacorum Borough Council Supported Housing Team: Call 01442 228347